winesapOS/winesapOS/README.md

 1. Follow the winesapOS [getting started](#getting-started) guide to get the minimal image onto an external drive.
 2. Boot into winesapOS that is on the external drive.
 3. Use GParted to partition the free storage space.
 The labels are suffixed with the number zero "0" (not the letter "O").
+    - For Fedora:
+        - (Right-click on the "fat32" partition) > Label File System > Lablel: WOS-EFI0 > OK
+        - (Right-click on the "btrfs" partition) > Resize/Move > Free space following (MiB): (enter the amount of space to use for winesapOS and then press the "ENTER" key to automatically update the other values) > Resize/Move
     - For macOS:
         - (Right-click on the "exfat" partition) > Delete
         - (Right-click on the "unallocated" space) > New > New size (MiB): 1000, File system: fat32, Label: WOS-EFI0 > Add
-    - For Fedora:
+    - For SteamOS:
-        - (Right-click on the "fat32" partition) > Label File System > Lablel: WOS-EFI0 > OK
-        - (Right-click on the "btrfs" partition) > Resize/Move > Free space following (MiB): (enter the amount of space to use for winesapOS and then press the "ENTER" key to automatically update the other values) > Resize/Move
+        - (Right-click on the "home" ext4 partition) > Resize/Move > Free space following (MiB): (enter the amount of space to use for winesapOS and then press the "ENTER" key to automatically update the other values) > Resize/Move
+        - (Right-click on the "unallocated" space) > New > New size (MiB): 1000, File system: fat32, Label: WOS-EFI0 > Add
     - For Ubuntu:
         - (Right-click on the "fat32" partition) > Label File System > Lablel: WOS-EFI0 > OK
         - (Right-click on the "ext4" partition) > Resize/Move > Free space following (MiB): (enter the amount of space to use for winesapOS and then press the "ENTER" key to automatically update the other values) > Resize/Move
-    - Then for macOS, Fedora, Ubuntu, and Windows:
+    - Then for macOS, Fedora, SteamOS, Ubuntu, and Windows:
         - (Right-click on the "unallocated" space) > New > New size (MiB): 1000, File system: ext4, Label: winesapos-boot0 > Add
         - (Right-click on the "unallocated" space) > New > File system: btrfs, Label: winesapos-root0 > Add
     - (Select the green check mark to "Apply All Operations") > Apply > Close